 Plants that have a short life span such as annuals are fine to use in black tick potting mixes, they will exhaust the nutrients in the mix before their life cycle is complete and this can be added back in after the plants are removed.
 However for longer growing plants, you want the benefits of the red tick for on-going plant health.
 The use of such a premium potting mix will actually save you money, time and effort in the long run so well worth the investment up front.

 I have been having great results with Richgro Premium Potting Mix With Seaweed and used it solely on a roof top garden I recently completed.
 As you can see in the pictures the plants are thriving with only 6 weeks growth turning the rooftop into a garden oasis.

 I find Richgro Premium Potting Mix With Seaweed is perfect for plants as it is enhanced with seaweed (obviously), EZI-WET soil wetter, controlled release fertiliser along with a balanced level of trace elements.
 Another one of Richgro’s mixes which is identical is the Seaweed Premium Potting Mix – available at selected garden centres on the East Coast.

 Extensive trials have shown that the addition of seaweed in a potting mixture at point of manufacture improves plant growth, colour and improves resistance to transplant shock.
-The seaweed added is a totally organic Australian manufactured product that is well known for its ability to stimulate root systems, improve the number and colour of blooms, reduce the effects of insect and fungal disease and assists plants to cope with adverse weather conditions such as drought and frost.
+The seaweed added is a totally organic Australian manufactured product that is well known for its ability to stimulate root systems, improve the number and colour do my math homework of blooms, reduce the effects of insect and fungal disease and assists plants to cope with adverse weather conditions such as drought and frost.

 For more handy hints straight to your inbox, sign up to the Richgro Newsletter at the bottom of this page.